Key Essentials for Optimizing Patient Care 2016

 - Evaluate new guidelines on the management of patients with cardiovascular disease.

-- Demonstrate specific osteopathic techniques to treat disorders of the hip, low back and lymphatic system.
+- Demonstrate specific osteopathic techniques to treat disorders of the head, neck, ears, nose and throat.

 - Discuss new treatments and information on the clinical management of infectious diseases.

-- Outline important clinical advances in the care of pediatric patients.
+- Recognize important clinical advances in the care of newborn disorders.

-- Identify anatomical considerations and discuss pathophysiological implications in common musculoskeletal disorders.
+- Identify anatomical considerations and discuss pathophysiological implications in childhood obesity.

-PLEASE NOTE that the dates for the current AOA CME cycle started January 1, 2013 and end December 31, 2015.
-AOA members are required to obtain 120 credit hours in a three year cycle, with at least 30 credits in Category 1A.
+PLEASE NOTE that the dates for the current AOA CME cycle started January 1, 2016 and end December 31, 2018.
+AOA members are required to obtain 120 credit hours in a three year cycle, with at least 30 credits in Category 1-A.

 METHOD OF PARTICIPATION:

-Osteopathic physicians may earn up to 30.5 percent of their Category 1A requirement from interactive internet CME (i.e., up to nine Category 1A CME credits for members with a requirement of thirty Category 1A credits.)
-To receive credit for interactive internet CME, osteopathic physicians must complete a CME quiz with a passing grade of 70.
+Osteopathic physicians may earn up to 15 credits of their Category 1-A requirement from interactive internet CME, e.g., live programs per CME Cycle.
+To receive credit for interactive internet CME, osteopathic physicians must complete a CME pre-test and post-test.
+The post-test must have a passing grade of 70.

-Four of the six blocks – OMM, Infectious Disease, Psychiatry and Geriatrics/Palliative Care will be held
+Four of the five blocks – OMM/Pain, Infectious Disease, Psychiatry, and Pediatrics/OB GYN – will be held at: Rowan University School of Osteopathic Medicine, Stratford, NJ 08084.

 RowanSOM is within walking distance of the PATCO High Speed Line and 25 minutes from Philadelphia